Chaitanya-Raj/Chaitanya-Raj/README.md

 Here are some ideas to get you started:
 -->

-This is the place where I break things and push bad commits.
+This is the place where I break stuff and bash my head on the keyboard.

 - 🔭 I’m working on some stuff.